mmcdermott/MEDS_Tabular_AutoML/docs/source/prediction.md

-# Appendix D. XGBoost
+# Prediction Performance

-## D.1 XGBoost Model Performance on MIMIC-IV Across Tasks
+## XGBoost Model Performance on MIMIC-IV Across Tasks

 Evaluating our tabularization approach for baseline models involved training XGBoost across a spectrum of binary clinical prediction tasks using data from the MIMIC-IV database.
 These tasks encompassed diverse outcomes such as mortality predictions over different intervals, readmission predictions, and lengths of stay (LOS) in both ICU and hospital settings.